ddiliberto123/Prog-JavaFX/README.md

 ### Overview

-This project was made in order to plot the orbits of planets around the sun.
+&nbsp;This project was made in order to plot the orbits of planets around the sun.
 The orbit of these bodies are calculated using mechanic's kinematic formulas in conjuction with Euler's method.
 Put simply, the orbits demonstrated through the program are not exact, but are good approximations.

 ## Table of Contents
 1. [Utilization](#Utilization)